mariaclarafrisoni/Project-KE4H/methodology.md

     arco:hasDescription "Couples are invited to celebrate Valentine’s Day with complimentary entry to Fénis Castle and other cultural sites in the region."@en ;
     arco:hasURL <https://www.visitmonterosa.com> .
 ```

+For further details on the SPARQL queries used and the RDF triples generated during the project, please refer to the [queries.md](queries.md) and [triples.md](triples.md) pages.